hulyak/multi-agent-ai-skeleton/README.md

 ## 🤝 Contributing

-This is a Kiroween 2024 submission for the Skeleton Crew category.
+This is a Kiroween 2024 submission for the Resurrection category.
 Feel free to fork and adapt for your own multi-agent projects!

 ### Development Workflow
 1. Create feature specs in `.kiro/specs/`